-David Pastrnak Looking For More Of The Same From Bruins Power Play
+NESN

-David Pastrnak certainly is off to a nice start to the season.
+David Pastrnak certainly is off to a nice start to begin the 2019-20 season.

 The Boston Bruins forward has six goals in as many games thanks to a monstrous performance Monday against the Anaheim Ducks, potting all four goals in a 4-2 victory at TD Garden.

-Two of those markers came on the power play, which seems to showing quite a bit of synergy here in the early goings.
+Two of those markers came on the power play, which seems to show quite a bit of synergy here in the early goings.

 With a 2-for-3 effort on the man advantage against the Ducks, Boston now is sixth in the NHL with a 31.6 percent success rate on the power play.